IBM/covid19-india-data/README.md

 As you might have noticed, this is an incomplete list of Indian states.
 Not all states produce this form of data. ☹️
 &nbsp; We will continue adding new sources over time.
+A comprehensive list of sources can be found at [https://api.covid19india.org/csv/latest/sources_list.csv](https://api.covid19india.org/csv/latest/sources_list.csv)

 ### Interested?
 Join the Community